 I decided to stop hiding, and through that, I began healing.
 These are my stories.

 About Healing Honestly

 Healing Honestly comes from my experiences as a 20-something trying to live my career-building, tequila-drinking, sex-having, Netflix-and-chilling life while contending with my experiences as a survivor of child sexual abuse.

 I wanted to create a space to speak about healing from trauma in an honest, funny and compassionate way.
 I do not talk about the traumatic experiences themselves, but rather about the complicated experiences of healing.
-I discuss about what it is like to, one hand, try to live my young vibrant boss bitch life, and, on the other, hand to have to deal with the unpredictably of post-traumatic stress disorder.
+I discuss about what it is like to, one hand, try to live my young vibrant boss bitch life, and, on the other, hand to have to deal with the unpredictably of PTSD.
 In my experience, the only way I can heal is to hold these two hands together in the big complicated mess of being alive.

 I am not a clinician or mental health professional (the only license I have is a drivers, and it took me 3 tries to get it).
 I am a writer and storyteller who has experienced how helpful it can be to create understanding around these really stigmatized topics.
 I encourage anyone with access to mental health professionals to take advantage of those resources, therapists and doctors can be dope and super helpful.

 My stories are all true, as I remember and feel them, with some names changed.
 Each story has a specific content warning, because, trust me, I know triggers suck.

 I can speak only for myself.
 I understand that the identities that I hold, as a upper-class, white, cis, hetero woman, afford me privileges that significantly impact my experiences in healing.
 I will try to be as transparent as possible about these privileges through my work.